kren-jhr/TriparcApplication/README.md

 * Middleware for error handling and logging.
 Likewise, I would set up dedicated middleware for HTTP response codes and logging in a more extensive program.

+* If this were a complete project, I would set up dedicated secrets management to connect with external services and databases rather than connecting via an open connection string.

 ### Database choice

 I chose MongoDB as the project database for the following reasons (most to least important):